michellebcurran/School_District_Analysis/README.md

 # Check names.
 student_data_df.head(10)
+## Deliverable 1: Replace the reading and math scores.

+### Replace the 9th grade reading and math scores at Thomas High School with NaN.
 # Install numpy using conda install numpy or pip install numpy.
 # Step 1.
 Import numpy as np.
 import numpy as np